tyoung3/streamwork/README.md

 Description
 -----------

-StreamWork is a proof-of-concept for a Go language flow-based system which will be able to read and execute a network definition consisting of Go processes and links passing information packets(IPs) between them.
+StreamWork is a proof-of-concept for a Go language flow-based system which reads and executes a network definition consisting of Go processes and connectionss, passing information packets(IPs) between them.
 The IPs are designed as nil(empty) interfaces to be filled by the source components.

 The backend provided here has a minimal set of components, but enough to create, test, and benchmark working programs.

-The frontend(to be developed) will process the network definition.
+The frontend, sw, will process the network definition and generate the Go code.

-Everything here(including the project name) is subject to change, until after the frontend has been developed.
+Everything here(including the project name) is subject to change, until after the frontend has been more fully developed.
 Versions will be backward compatible within the same major version.
 Ex. your code depending on v0.0.1 will still work on v0.8.7, but may fail on v1.0.0.
 Streamwork is developed using the Go module facility, so that dependencies are clear.

 Contributors are encouraged.
 Comments are particularly welcome.
 Please do not submit code before contacting the project by e-mailing streamwork@twyoung.com.